amitshekhariitbhu/android-interview-questions/README.md

 * **What is `Fragment` and its lifecycle?** - [Learn from here](https://developer.android.com/guide/fragments/lifecycle)

+* **What is Bundle in Android?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_outcomeschool-softwareengineer-tech-activity-7355846437718413316-jRI4)

 * **What are "launchMode"?** - [Learn from here](https://outcomeschool.com/blog/singletask-launchmode-in-android) and [singleTask launchMode in Android](https://youtu.be/WYkQEnm4jeI)

 * **What is the difference between a `Fragment` and an `Activity`?
 Explain the relationship between the two.** - [Learn from here](https://stackoverflow.com/questions/10478233/why-fragments-and-when-to-use-fragments-instead-of-activities)